fortran-lang/stdlib/doc/specs/stdlib_sorting.md

   that have significant sections that were partially ordered before the sort;
-* `SORT_ADJOINT` is based on `ORD_SORT`, but in addition to sorting the input array, it returns a related array re-ordered in the same way;
+* `SORT_ADJOINT` is based on `ORD_SORT`, but in addition to sorting the input array, it re-orders a second array of the same size according to the same permutations;
 * `SORT_INDEX` is based on `ORD_SORT`, but in addition to sorting the input array, it returns indices that map the original array to its sorted version.
 This enables related arrays to be re-ordered in the